QCDLab/neopdf/docs/index.md

 for precision calculations at hadron colliders.
 Existing solutions like LHAPDF or TMDlib, while widely used, have limitations in terms of extensibility and features. `NeoPDF` addresses these by:

-- Providing a modern, modular codebase.
+- Providing a modern and modular codebase with efficient file format
-- Enabling easy integration into new and existing workflows.
+- Enabling easy integration into new and existing workflows
-- Supporting advanced features such as multi-dimensional interpolations.
+- Supporting advanced features such as multi-dimensional interpolations for up to 6D data

 ## High-Level Architecture